Hi-Folks/statistics/README.md

     [🍌] => 1
 )
 ```
+#### Freq::relativeFrequencies( array $data )

-You can retrieve the frequencies table in relative format (percentage):
+You can retrieve the frequency table in relative format (percentage):
 ```php
 $freqTable = Freq::relativeFrequencies($fruits, 2);
 print_r($freqTable);
 ```
-You can see the frequencies table as an array with percentage of the occurrences:
+You can see the frequency table as an array with percentage of the occurrences:
 ```
 Array
 (